January 22, 2018

 Straight out of Camera

 This is the image that the camera takes.
-It’s solid, looks great, but could use some love.
+It’s solid, looks good, but could use some love.
 Cameras nowadays are incredibly intelligent, and because of that photographers rely on some automatic features to allow them to focus on capturing great content and not worry so much about being technically perfect.
 I’m personally very OCD and type-A so I try to get it as close to 100% right in camera as possible because that means less time editing later on.
 Two minutes moving a stick or stray piece of hair during the session saves at least 10 minutes trying to remove it later in Photoshop.
 These images are a little flat, lack “punch” and are essentially the starting point for a photographer to really go nuts.

 This is where I do the following edits: White Balance, Exposure, Contrast, Color Toning, Shadow & Highlight Adjustment, Sharpening, Noise Reduction, and straightening horizon lines.
 These adjustments are for the entire image as a whole AKA I make an adjustment and the entire image is affected.
 If there’s a giant stop sign, my lightstand, or a squirrel doing the Macarena in the background that’s really distracting, I’ll remove it, but I won’t be doing the nitty gritty zits, stray hairs, twigs & leaves, or detailed editing here.
 These edits are great for images smaller than an 8×12″.